sjoshuam/pop_cluster_map/README.md

 + Make cluster k decision-making search for 95% solutions
 + Change census profile vars to be potus, education, life expectency, income per cap.
     + This correspond to HDI + politics
++ Do agglom, then agglom within agglom, instead of agglom + dbscan

 ## directory layout